-- Division of marital property is one of the basic parts of any divorce along with alimony and child support.
+- Division of marital property is one of the basic parts of any divorce, along with alimony and child support.
+If you don’t have minor children and neither party desires alimony, be sure to check out my post on how to divorce when there is only marital property.

 - Florida is an equitable division state-which means the court attempts to divide things fairly, but not necessarily 50/50